Calvin-cy/EDA-Project/EDA writeup.md

 1. Explore further on the TIME columns for both data sets to see if the crime reports happen during specific time and compare the numbers of crimes in specific time to the number of traffic.

 2. Incorporate a wealth distribution data to determine if the areas of high number of crime reported are generally poor.

+3. Explore further on the Description of internal classification , and the victim race column along with the TIME columns to see what kind of crime would happen during what time and target which sex.

 ## Takeaways
 1. The importance of data cleaning